-Yes, this is included as a section in the Company's glossy Annual Report and includes activities conducted in 2014 together with photos of the said activities.
+Yes, this is included as a section in the Company's Annual Report.

 3) Performance-enhancing mechanisms for employee participation.

 (a) What are the company's policy for its employees' safety, health, and welfare?

 SAFETY

 To ensure building safety, the PHINMA Plaza is equipped with a smoke detection alarm system, where an alarm will be raised on the floor concerned, including floors directly above and below it.
 Each floor has its own fire exit, a stairway leading to the ground floor.
 A fire drill is conducted periodically in coordination with the municipality and periodic updates on appropriate incidents relating to the employees' safety are provided like reminders on security of personal belongings, security precautions in public places, email blasts on traffic rerouting schemes affecting employees, etc.